top of page

 4. A photocopy of the cover of the mother’s health handbook, which includes the expected due date

-Maternity Leave does not affect Perfect Attendance
+Maternity Leave does not affect Perfect Attendance Bonuses

-Some mothers may worry about losing perfect attendance bonuses or that their leave will impact their attendance record.
+Some mothers may worry about losing "Perfect Attendance Bonuses" (全勤獎金)or that their leave will impact their attendance record.
 Don’t worry!
 According to the Ministry of Labor’s maternity leave regulations, taking maternity leave is a legal right and should not be counted as absenteeism.
 Therefore, it will not affect your perfect attendance bonuses or performance reviews.
 You can confidently take maternity leave to rest and prepare for your baby’s arrival.

 2. Pregnancy Checkup Leave